-What Is Andropause (also known as Male Menopause)?
+What Is Andropause (Also known As Male Menopause)?

 Andropause occurs due to the steady reduction in testosterone as men age.
-Men also experience imbalances in their levels of thyroid, DHEA, and cortisol during this time in life.
+Men also experience imbalances in their levels of thyroid, estrogen, DHEA, and cortisol during this time in life.
 All men will experience andropause—no man escapes it.

 Most men begin feeling the effects of andropause when they’re between 35 and 40 years of age.
 Fatigue, loss of muscle mass, low sex drive, depression and night sweats are all symptoms of the hormone imbalance that comes with andropause.

 Read on for more information on andropause, and about how Renew Man can help you to feel like yourself again.

 - Andropause is caused by a natural decline in hormones that starts when men are in their late 20s.